 The new service provider SOA has activated the pending subscription.

 The NPAC SMS issues an M-CREATE for the subscriptionVersion to each of the Local SMSs, that is accepting downloads for the NPA-NXX of the subscriptionVersion.
+For the XML interface, SVCD – SvCreateDownload.